Soviet Union during the Iran–Iraq War: Support for Iran

-The Soviets did not provide extensive support to Iran during the war, due to its relations with Iraq, the mutual antagonism between Marxist-Leninist ideology and the Islamist government of Iran, and Iran's strong opposition to the Soviet invasion of Afghanistan.
+The Soviets did not provide extensive support to Iran during the war, due to its relations with Iraq, the mutual antagonism between Marxist-Leninist ideology and the Islamist government of Iran, and Iran's strong opposition to the Soviet invasion of Afghanistan, with Iran supporting anti-Soviet Shia militias in Afghanistan.
 Nevertheless, the Soviets hoped to gain at least some influence over Iran.
 As a 1980 CIA document put it, "The Soviets see Iran as a greater geopolitical prize than Iraq... while hoping to prevent an Iranian turn to the West and to improve their own relations with Tehran".
-The Soviets did still value their alliance with Iraq.
-Timmerman quotes "World Military Expenditures and Arms Transfers", United States Arms Control and Disarmament Agency, Washington, DC, 1985, as conservatively estimating Iran's arms imports over the 1979–83 period at $975 million from the Soviet Union.
+The Soviets still valued their alliance with Iraq.
+Timmerman quotes "World Military Expenditures and Arms Transfers", United States Arms Control and Disarmament Agency, Washington, DC, 1985, as conservatively estimating Iran's arms imports from the Soviet Union over the 1979–83 period at $975 million.

 After Mikhail Gorbachev took power in 1985, relations improved somewhat.
 Support began to include some diplomatic exchanges and economic cooperation, laying the foundations for the much-improved relations that developed after the war ended in 1988.
 While he did not foresee the fall of the Soviet Union, Gorbachev took a long-term view of Soviet-Iranian relations.

-Iran, after the Western embargo of 1979, was motivated to expand its own manufacturing capability and to seek short-term, clandestine procurement of spares and replacements compatible with its Western equipment base.
-To the extent the Soviet Union could satisfy these needs, it had incentive to do so.
+After the Western embargo of 1979, Iran was motivated to expand its own manufacturing capability and to seek short-term, clandestine procurement of spares and replacements compatible with its Western equipment base.
+To the extent the Soviet Union could satisfy these needs, it had an incentive to do so.
 Some equipment was shipped from satellite states such as Bulgaria, Poland, and Romania.
 North Korea (see North Korean support for Iran during the Iran–Iraq war both shipped Soviet-designed weapons it made, as well as acting as a conduit for shipments directly from the Soviet Union and China, even though China was a rival of the Soviets for Middle East influence.
 Numerous Soviet allies, such as Libya and Syria, were providing Soviet products to Iran, and the Soviets did not announce a general embargo on them.
-That the Soviets were willing do so selectively, as when they proposed the shipment of advanced naval mines from Libya to Iran, saying they "opposed the unauthorized transfer of their military technology to a third country" indicates that some exports were tolerated."After American officials told Moscow of the deal, Soviet officials said they opposed the unauthorized transfer of their military technology to a third country and informed the United States that they had made this policy known to Tripoli," according to Administration officials.
+That the Soviets were willing to do so selectively, as when they proposed the shipment of advanced naval mines from Libya to Iran, saying they "opposed the unauthorized transfer of their military technology to a third country," indicates that some exports were tolerated.
+"After American officials told Moscow of the deal, Soviet officials said they opposed the unauthorized transfer of their military technology to a third country and informed the United States that they had made this policy known to Tripoli," according to Administration officials.